IndiaAparicio/freedomGame/documentations/documentation.md

 ## Animations and Illustrations | 2. - 16.
 Feburary

 The creation of all illustrations and animations took over 2 weeks in February.
 An overview of all necessary illustrations can be found [here](./To-Do.md) under animations.
+Before I really started to create all needed illustrations, I tried to implement placeholder illustrations to sort of "find out" which size the files must have as minimum.
+I tried to keep the files as small as possible.

 I created the illustrations with [procrate](https://procreate.art) on my tablet and exported them as png files.